 AUTISM Service dogs for Young Adults

-Autism Service Dogs are trained to help:
+Autism Service Dogs are trained to:

 • Must have an Autism diagnosis